-Kennedy Musgrave, 17, of Nashville, Tenn., a senior at Hillsboro High School, plans and coordinates semi-monthly meetings and other activities at her school to provide encouragement and support to fellow black students who are enrolled, or planning to enroll, in the challenging International Baccalaureate program.
-By the end of Kennedy’s junior year, the number of African-Americans pursuing an IB diploma at Hillsboro High had plummeted from more than 50 to just three.
+Kennedy Musgrave, 18, of Nashville, Tennessee, and a senior at Hillsboro High School, plans and coordinates semi-monthly meetings and other activities at her school to provide encouragement and support to fellow black students who are enrolled, or planning to enroll, in the challenging International Baccalaureate program.
+Over the course of Kennedy’s time at Hillsboro High, the number of African-American students in her class pursuing an IB diploma dropped by more than 90 percent, from more than 50 her freshman year to just four who will graduate this year.
 “This wasn’t because of how challenging the classes were,” she said.
 Rather, it stemmed from a perception that IB courses are primarily for white students, and “an implicit bias that sets lower expectations for black students and discourages them from pursuing advanced academics.”
 Though Kennedy, too, found her involvement in the IB program isolating and mentally draining, she persevered and felt an obligation to assist others.
 “I did not want them to experience the isolation and questioning of self-worth that I had experienced,” she said.